rbowsley/lamplighthelp/source/20-6-2_Creating_invoices_in_bulk.markdown

 ![Creating invoices in bulk](20.6.2b.png)

 - To create invoices, select some or all of the items in the table by ticking the checkbox in the left-hand column.
-You can select-all by clicking the header at the top of the table.
+You can select them all by clicking the header at the top of the table.
 - At the base of the table, click the 'create invoices' button.

 ![Select Charges to Pay](20.6.2d.png)